The New England Patriots host the Miami Dolphins at Gillette Stadium in Foxboro MA on Sunday at 1 p.m.

 You can also watch it anytime on the teams website in the media section.

-The Patriots lost on the road to the Jets in OT, 30-27.
-The Dolphins lost at home to the Bills, 23-21.
+The Patriots defeated the Chargers in San Diego, 23-14 while the Dolphins lost at home to the Ravens, 28-13.

 - The Patriots have the edge in post season meetings, 2-1.